Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCVMTemplate.md

 Changes that you make to a template affect only the template.
 Changes do not affect any existing virtual machines that were previously created by using this template.

-If you want to change the properties of a virtual disk drive, virtual floppy drive, virtual DVD drive, virtual network adapter, virtual SCSI adapter or virtual COM port associated with a specific template, you can use Set-SCVirtualDiskDrive, Set-SCVirtualFloppyDrive, Set-SCVirtualDVDDrive, Set-SCVirtualNetworkAdapter, Set-SCVirtualScsiAdapter, or Set-SCVirtualCOMPort cmdlets, respectively.
+If you want to change the properties of a virtual disk drive, virtual floppy drive, virtual DVD drive, virtual network adapter, virtual SCSI adapter or virtual COM port associated with a specific template, you can use **Set-SCVirtualDiskDrive**, **Set-SCVirtualFloppyDrive**, **Set-SCVirtualDVDDrive**, **Set-SCVirtualNetworkAdapter**, **Set-SCVirtualScsiAdapter**, or **Set-SCVirtualCOMPort** cmdlets, respectively.

 ## EXAMPLES